-As they ripen, berries change from green to pink, then red, darker red, purple and almost black in color.
-Prime boysenberry harvest is when the berries are darkest purple.
+As they ripen, berries change from green to pink, then red, darker red, purple, and almost black in color.
+Prime boysenberry harvest is when the berries are the darkest purple.
 The ones that are almost black should just be eaten immediately while harvesting boysenberries; they will be delicious, but so soft and delicate that they would just become mush if you tried to place them in a container.
 A true sacrifice on your part, I am sure.

 How to Harvest Boysenberries

 Depending upon the variety and size of the bush, boysenberry plants can produce 8-10 pounds (4-4.5 kg.) of berries per year.
 The plant needs the first year of life to grow so won’t produce berries until its second year.